riceissa/breathing/doc.md

 i should note however that i don't regret avoiding formal sessions for so long -- i have a preference for just doing what my body and mind want to do and not forcing myself to do anything. formal sessions seemed aversive because there's so much audio/video to choose from and no one ever explained why i should do formal sessions rather than just trying to change my habits. but at this point i think i'm still missing something and so i feel more motivated to try formal sessions.

+### Dangers with the main practice (what can go wrong)

+Don't do it while trying to fall asleep.
+See [Suffocation feeling] for what can go wrong.

+Don't try to go for a lot of air hunger.
+You only need/want a little bit.

 ### Tools to help with the main practice

 Open question for me (2024-07-04): how useful is it to use things like neilmed saline spray and drinking hot liquid before/during the main practice, so that your hands get warmer (higher perfusion index)?
 I've noticed that if I do these things, it's much easier/faster to achieve a higher perfusion index and a lower SpO~2~ (e.g. 97--98%, whereas usually I am 99--100%), and I do feel calmer and better.
 But does that translate into better breathing health?
 It probably doesn't hurt, but I might just be deceiving myself about feeling better.
 So I hope my breathing health will improve to the point where I can do control pauses without issues...